 Who can use this Helpdesk?

 All researchers from the TU Delft can use this helpdesk.
+Your request for assistance will be assessed on the basis of availability of one of our group members and compatibility of the question with our expertise.
 Master students working on their final thesis, can use this Helpdesk via their supervisor.
 The meeting will be arranged with the supervisor and the MSc student can join.
 It is often advisable to think about which statistical methods you would want to use already at the design of an experiment (before gathering the data).

 Who are we?